RodrigoPAml/AzureSpeech/README.md

 A simple console application that generates a `.wav` audio file from the input text using Azure Speech services.

+You can check the example of generated audio in the `example_output.wav` file.

 ## Configuration

 Before running the application, set the `Key` and `Region` variables in the `Program.cs` file with your Azure Speech resource credentials.